Rio Largo

-Rio Largo is a municipality made in 1915 located in the Brazilian state of Alagoas.
+Rio Largo (/Central northeastern portuguese pronunciation: [ˈɦiw ˈlaɦɡu]/) is a municipality made in 1915 located in the Brazilian state of Alagoas.
 Its population estimated was 75,394 (census of 2020) and its area is 309 km2.

 It all started in 1915, Rio Largo became the "village of Santa Luzia do Norte", but in 1938, it became an independent city, being founded Rio Largo.